Eastleigh F.C.: Conference Premier / National League (2014–)

 After just four games of the 2016–17 season, with Eastleigh languishing in 16th place, Chris Todd was relieved of his duties as Eastleigh manager.
 Ronnie Moore was appointed and enjoyed an unbeaten run to start his time at Eastleigh.
 On 4 October, Eastleigh beat Maidstone 3–0 to move up to 5th in the league after offering free admission for all, which attracted a crowd of 4,114.
 However Eastleigh's form dipped and Ronnie Moore left the club on 30 November with personal circumstances cited.
 Eastleigh promptly appointed Martin Allen, who had won the league with Barnet in 2015.
 Unfortunately, Allen had little success with Eastleigh and was sacked on 22 February after just two wins from fourteen games.

 Whilst Eastleigh struggled in the league they again enjoyed success in the FA Cup.
 A first round home tie with Swindon Town was selected by the BBC for live coverage, and Eastleigh drew 1–1.
 Eastleigh won the reply 3–1 at the County Ground.
 Eastleigh again required a replay to beat FC Halifax Town in the second round triumphing 2–0 at the Shay having drawn 3–3 at the Silverlake.
 In the third round Eastleigh travelled to Brentford, followed by a record ever away following of nearly 1,500 fans.
 Eastleigh were 5–1 down at half-time and lost the game 5–1.

 Richard Hill was brought in as director of football and in April 2017 was announced as the new Eastleigh manager for the 2017–18 season with Andy Hessenthaler as his assistant.
 Eastleigh had a poor start to the season and, on 18 December, Hessenthaler was appointed manager with Hill reverting to director of football.
 Eastleigh finished the season 14th, missing out on a top half placing for the second year in a row.

 The summer of 2018 brought change off the field as Chairman Stewart Donald left for League One side Sunderland.
 His share of Eastleigh F.C. was transferred to Mark Jewell, the new chairman, and 3 other directors, Kenny Amor, Tom Coffey and Joanne Sprigg.
 In October 2018, following 4 victories manager Andy Hessenthaler left to join Dover Athletic.
 Ben Strevens was appointed as the new manager.
-Some good form in early 2019 contributed to Eastleigh finishing the season 7th and in the playoffs.
+Some good form in early 2019 contributed to Eastleigh finishing the season 7th and in the play-offs.
 Eastleigh faced a tie at Wrexham and won 1–0 in extra time through a superb Danny Hollands strike.
 In the semi-final, Eastleigh travelled to Salford.
 The game finished 1–1 after 120 minutes.
 Eastleigh led early in the penalty shoot out but eventually lost 4–3 after Chris Zebroski missed the decisive penalty.